 Festival of Seas is CCMI’s largest annual fundraiser and provides the funding necessary to continue our important work for the year to come.
 Click through for more information on this annual event and its lasting impact.

 How Does the Festival of Seas Make a Positive Impact?

 Every year, generous donations support our operations by allowing us to offer life-changing scholarships, sustaining our innovative research projects, including:

-To mark our 20th anniversary, we are introducing the Ocean Awards, a way in which CCMI can recognise and celebrate those who have supported and stood with us, inspired us, and provided us with the tools to carry out the important work we do in the Cayman Islands to improve our oceans’ health and positively impact our coral reefs.
-These awards will highlight the many contributions of various entities within our communities, all of which help CCMI realise their vision of ‘a world with vibrant oceans and healthy coral reefs.’
+To mark our 20th anniversary, we are introducing an awards ceremony, which allows CCMI the opportunity recognise and celebrate those who have supported and stood with us, inspired us, and provided us with the tools to carry out the important work we do in the Cayman Islands to improve our oceans’ health and positively impact our coral reefs.
+These awards will highlight the many contributions of various entities within our communities, all of which help CCMI realise our vision of ‘a world with vibrant oceans and healthy coral reefs.’